 Urban jackets are a completely different category.
 It is not expected that you will play sports wearing them (trying to catch the bus does not count).
 This is why they are manufactured without functional parameters or with low functional parameters.
 These parameters are often a water-repellent coating in combination with insulation.
 The purpose is to provide you with adequate warmth and protection from rain.
 Urban clothing is not suitable for more demanding activities.

 And what about LOAP?
-We manufacture mostly jackets for Czech mountains.
+We manufacture mostly jackets for Central Europe climate

 As a manufacturer of outdoor clothing, we are well aware of the above-mentioned facts, and therefore we specialize in the production of functional jackets and pants suitable for our